-This 11 Day Photo Tour is based exclusively in South Africa's Kruger National Park.
+This 11 Day Photographic Safari is based exclusively in South Africa's Kruger National Park.

-** Please NOTE that this photographic safari will be booked through our office (Justyna) and fulfilled by our partners in South Africa, LAWSON'S BIRDING, WILDLIFE and CUSTOM SAFARIS **
+** Please NOTE that this photo safari will be booked through our office (Justyna) and fulfilled by our partners in South Africa, LAWSON'S BIRDING, WILDLIFE and CUSTOM SAFARIS **

-South Africa's flagship national park and the largest in the country at over 20 000 sq kilometres, Kruger is a photographer's heaven.
-The focus of this photo-specific safari will be to capture the huge diversity of species found in the park with an emphasis on photographing anything that you find.
-You will be staying in two of the Kruger's best-known areas to photograph the big cats, Lion, Leopard and Cheetah.
-The aim is not to tick species off a list, instead, the focus will be on taking the best photos you can, often stopping for the same species if you feel you can improve on existing images.
-By the end of this tour, you will have achieved a wonderful variety of landscapes, birds, herbivores, carnivores and reptiles.
+South Africa's flagship national park and the largest in the country at over 20 000 sq kilometres (nearly 8000 sq miles), Kruger is a wildlife photographer's heaven.
+The focus of this photographic safari will be to capture the huge diversity of species found in the park with an emphasis on photographing anything that you find.
+You will be staying in two of the best areas to photograph Kruger's big cats, Lion, Leopard and Cheetah.
+The aim is not to tick species off a list, instead, your focus will be on taking the best photos you can, often stopping for the same species if you feel you can improve on existing images.
+By the end of this photo tour, you will have captured a wonderful variety of landscapes, birds, herbivores, carnivores and reptiles.

-From Johannesburg, you will fly east towards the Kruger National Park and land at Skukuza Airport where you will be met by your safari guide.
-You will then make your way to Central Kruger, known for its more open landscape, dotted with Marula, Leadwood and Jackalberry trees.
-For 5 full days, you will venture out in a specially modified photographic vehicle (the only ones of their kind operating inside Kruger).
+From Johannesburg, you will fly east towards the Kruger and land at Skukuza Airport where you will be met by your photo safari guide.
+You will then make your way to Central Kruger, known for its more open landscapes, dotted with Marula, Leadwood and Jackalberry trees.
+For 5 full days, you will venture out in one of our special photographic vehicles (the only ones of their kind operating inside Kruger).
 You will leave camp early to take advantage of the cool mornings when the predators are still active.
 A packed lunch enables you to be flexible if necessary, and stay out to photograph anything of interest.
-You will return to camp after photographing a stunning African sunset.
+You will return to camp after photographing the beautiful African sunset.

-At the end of the safari, you will fly from the Kruger National Park (Skukuza) back to Johannesburg where the tour will end.
+At the end of the photographic safari, you will fly from the Kruger (Skukuza) back to Johannesburg where the tour will end.

-There are only 3 spaces available on this safari in 1 private photographic vehicle.
+There are only 3 spaces available on this African wildlife photo tour in 1 private photographic vehicle.
 This will offer you plenty of space for equipment and guaranteed access to BOTH sides of the safari vehicle.

 Along with an impressive portfolio of birds, you will also have a good chance to see and photograph the following: